aruna-rov/Aruna/docs/control.md

 v3.3	| -		| VCC

 ## Drivers
-The control module can have multiple drivers at the same time for diffrent axis.
+The movement module can have multiple drivers at the same time for diffrent axis.

 ### L293D
 The L293D is a low cost motor driver.
 Any motors (5v-30v) can be attached.
-The control module does not check if the L293D is attached, so it wil always asume it is on.
+The movement module does not check if the L293D is attached, so it wil always asume it is on.

 **L293D pinout:**